Relative hyperbolicity of free extensions of free groups: Preliminaries

 be the short exact sequence that gives rise to the extension $ E_{Q}= \F \rtimes Q$.
 The Cayley graph of $ E_{Q}$, which we will denote by $\Gamma$ is a tree ($T$) of spaces whose edge groups and vertex groups are identified with cosets of $\F$.
 When we refer to the underlying tree, we will use the notation $T$.
 In our case, the maps from the edge groups to the vertex groups are all quasiisometries.

 Let $\mathcal{K}=\{K_s\} < \F$ be a malnormal collection of subgroups which are fixed by each $Q_s\in \mathcal Q$ and whose properties we will describe in Section \ref{SA}.
-We will first electrocute all cosets of $\{K_s\}$ in all $\F$ (in all vertex and edge groups) and obtain the coned off Cayley graph $(\widehat{\Gamma}, {|\cdot|}_{el})$ whose edge groups $\widehat\Gamma_e$ and vertex groups $\widehat\Gamma_v$ are all identified with $\widehat \F$.
+We will first electrify all cosets of $\{K_s\}$ in all $\F$ (in all vertex and edge groups) and obtain the coned off Cayley graph $(\widehat{\Gamma}, {|\cdot|}_{el})$ whose edge groups $\widehat\Gamma_e$ and vertex groups $\widehat\Gamma_v$ are all identified with $\widehat \F$ where the latter denotes the electrified $\F$ with along $\mathcal{K}$.
 Since $\F$ is hyperbolic and the collection of subgroups $\{K_s\}$ is mutually malnormal and \textit{quasiconvex} in $\F$, $\widehat{\Gamma}$ is a tree of strongly relatively hyperbolic spaces.
 In the terminology of Mj--Reeves Theorem \ref{mj-reeves} below, $\widehat{\Gamma}$ is the \emph{induced tree of coned-off spaces} obtained from coning off $\Gamma $ along all copies of $K_s\in \F $ on which all the flaring conditions will be checked.

 We first give the definitions we will need.

 \begin{definition} We call a disk $f\co [-m,m]\longrightarrow \widehat \Gamma$ a \emph{hallway} of length $2m$ if, \begin{enumerate} \item $f^{-1}(\bigcup \widehat\Gamma_{v}:v\in T)=\{-m, \cdots, m\}\times I $ \item $f$ maps $i\times I $ into a geodesic in a coned-off vertex space $\widehat\Gamma_v$ \item $f$ is transverse to $\bigcup \widehat\Gamma_e$ \end{enumerate}